kinnala/scikit-fem/docs/tutorial.rst

    In [4]: from skfem.mesh import Mesh
    In [5]: Mesh.load("docs/examples/square.msh")
-   Out[5]: # Triangular mesh with 109 vertices and 184 elements.
+   Out[5]: "Triangular mesh with 109 vertices and 184 elements."

-You can also visualize meshes and solutions via :meth:`skfem.mesh.MeshTri.draw` and :meth:`skfem.mesh.MeshTri.plot`.
+Meshes can be visualized using :meth:`skfem.mesh.MeshTri.draw`.

 Choosing basis functions
 ########################

 The local basis functions are defined in :class:`~skfem.element.Element` classes.
-They are combined with meshes to create :class:`~skfem.assembly.GlobalBasis` objects such as :class:`~skfem.assembly.InteriorBasis` and :class:`~skfem.assembly.FacetBasis` that contain global basis functions evaluated at global quadrature points:
+They are combined with meshes to create :class:`~skfem.assembly.GlobalBasis` objects, such as :class:`~skfem.assembly.InteriorBasis` and :class:`~skfem.assembly.FacetBasis`, that contain global basis functions evaluated at global quadrature points:

 .. code-block:: python